NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 Understanding strong correctness of TMA requires the following definition:

-**Definition 1 (TMA-protected IterDomain):** An IterDomain is TMA-protected if and only if it satisfies one of the following condition:
+**Definition 1 (TMA-protected IterDomain):** An IterDomain is TMA-protected if it satisfies any of the following conditions:

 1. It is a partitioned IterDomain.
 2. It is the outer output of a split of a TMA-protected IterDomain.